Captain Blake's Retreat

-Clifftop retreat in Cornwall: Pause and hit reset.
+Quirky house in Cornwall: Pause and hit reset.
 With breath-taking views and blissful quiet, there's nothing to make you feel more like yourself again than a stay in this luxurious coastal cabin.

 Looking for the ultimate seaside escape?
 Somewhere where you can breathe in fresh, salty sea air and watch the seagulls wheeling above the waves, with nothing - absolutely nothing - to distract you?
 Well, you can't get much more away from it all than this: an isolated cliffside cabin with incredible views over miles of golden beach and azure seas, and a spacious, luxurious interior that's designed for comfort, rest and relaxation.
 Set on Captain Blake's Point (it's named after a 17th Century Commander of the Commonwealth who took his last voyage around this stretch of the coast) high above Whitsand Bay, this incredible getaway is ideal for a romantic break or a solo adventure, with four-legged friends welcome to come along and keep you company.